sohn-io/nump/README.md

 - **Audit and Reporting**: NUMP generates logs and reports for all user creation and update events for compliance and troubleshooting purposes.

 ## How It Works
-- **Data Input**: User data, such as first name, last name, job title, department, and email,
-- **Account Creation**: NUMP processes the data, generates a username, and creates an Active Directory account.
-Attributes such as email, phone number, department are automatically populated.
+- **Account Creation**: NUMP processes user data, generates a username, and creates an Active Directory account.
+Attributes specified in the data ingestion are automatically updated.
 - **Scheduled Execution**: NUMP is scheduled to run automatically at a specified time (e.g., 9:00 AM daily).
 At this time, it processes the latest CSV file to create and update Active Directory accounts.
 - **Account Updates**: When an existing user’s details change (e.g., department change or promotion), NUMP updates their AD account automatically to reflect the changes.
 - **Logging and Notifications**: Every action performed by NUMP (account creation, modification) is logged for auditing purposes.
 Notifications can be sent to administrators about key actions, such as account creation or a failed update.